jklue/crisiscoverage/README.md

 6. What are the key story points that shape a crisis?

 ### Data: Source, scraping method, cleanup, etc.
+ For the latest writeup, please see [data-overview](productiondata/data-overview.md).
+Also, please review our production [data tables page](http://crisiscoverage.info/project-data) from our website.

+#### Milestone-1 Description Follows
 We have made quite a bit of progress since the project effort kicked off.
 First, we put together a robust [proposal](assets/proposal_dalal_hatfield_johns.pdf).
 The breadth of hypothesis and potential data sources was necessary until we really understood which few directions we could really pursue.
 The potentials have boiled down to the more concrete efforts discussed below.

 #### Data Ingestion Effort